TopologyHealth/IG-Authoring-Prompts/input/pagecontent/publishing-deployment.md

 This section contains prompts to help you publish and deploy your FHIR Implementation Guide.
 Use these prompts with AI assistants to ensure successful publication and deployment of your IG.
+Ultimately for publishing an LLM code assistant can likely help run and publish your IG successfully.
+However there are some publishing tasks it might still not be able to completely do for you like publishing your guide on [https://build.fhir.org/](https://build.fhir.org/) or a GitHub Pages site.

+> I recommend Elliot Silver's guide on [How to Publish a FHIR Implementation Guide](https://build.fhir.org/ig/ElliotSilver/how-to-publish/) to learn how to publish a GitHub guide.
+Also check out [his blog](https://www.argentixinfo.com/archives/156) on setting up webhooks to get your CI Build (web hosted build) up and running.

 ### 📋 Pre-Publication Preparation